benmvp/slides/2018/ndcsydney/nav-react.md

 - So the fine folks at Facebook did something about it...
   * They created Create React App
-  * Allows you to bootstrap super quick
+  * Allows you to bootstrap super quick w/ zero-config
-  * And if you need to do something it doesn't support you can "eject"
+  * And if you need to config something it doesn't support you can "eject"
-  * Get the existing configuration
 - Also creates an optimized bundle you can ship to production

 /////